Spam Protection

 Formie also supports captcha integrations when you need a stronger challenge layer.

-Use those when keyword matching and basic screening are not enough, or when the form is a common attack target.
+Use captchas when keyword matching and submission guards are not enough, or when the form is a common attack target.
+Third-party spam scoring services such as Akismet, CleanTalk, and OOPSpam are configured here too, even though they classify content rather than show a visible challenge.